CogentRedTester/mpv-search-page/README.md

 Pressing keys 1-9 will send the command for that respective entry.

+Keybinds which are disabled or overridden will be shown at 50% opacity.

 ### Commands
 The command page displays input commands that can be used in input.conf or the console, as well as their arguments.
 The script only searches the name of the commands.